mobius3/tweeny/README.md

 ## Installation methods:

-**Release package**

-You must add Tweeny's `include` folder to your project's include path, and then `#include "tweeny.h"`.
-A special case, if you are using CMake, you can pass the `TWEENY_DIR` variable to help it find Tweeny, and then use `target_link_libraries` to link against it.

 **Copying the `include` folder:**

 Tweeny itself is a header only library.
 The easiest way to use it is to copy the `include/` folder (e.g, `tweeny/`) into your project folder and then include from it: `#include "tweeny/tweeny.h"`